-From 1st April 2013 changes to Housing and Council Tax Benefit will take place.
-For further information please go to the A Guide to Welfare Reform page and/or the Changes to Council Tax Benefit - Consultation page.
+Housing Benefit has changed and Council Tax Benefit has been replaced by a local support scheme.
+For further information please go to the Welfare Reform page and/or the Changes to Council Tax Benefit page.

 Help with your housing costs

-If you are on a low income, or in receipt of either Income Based Jobseekers Allowance or Income Support or Employment & Support Allowance, you may qualify for help with your housing costs.
-You do not have to be unemployed or retired to qualify for help - assistance is available to anyone on a low income including people in full time employment.
+If you are on a low income, or in receipt of Income Based Jobseekers Allowance, Income Support or Employment & Support Allowance, you may be entitled to Housing Benefit.
+You do not have to be unemployed or retired to qualify for help - Housing Benefit is available if you rent your home and your financial circumstances allow you to qualify.

 Help with your rent